Attitudes

 Do Australians support or oppose the personal use of cannabis being made legal?

-Thirty-seven percent of the Australian population are opposed to the personal use of cannabis being made legal, 41% support legalising the personal use of cannabis, and 22% neither support nor oppose it.
+Thirty-one percent of the Australian population are opposed to the personal use of cannabis being made legal, 41% support legalising the personal use of cannabis, and 21% neither support nor oppose it.

 Do Australians support or oppose increased penalties for the sale or supply of cannabis?

-Forty-four percent of the Australian population supports increased penalties for the sale or supply of cannabis.
-A third (33%) oppose increased penalties, and 24% neither support nor oppose increased penalties.
+Thirty-six percent of the Australian population supports increased penalties for the sale or supply of cannabis.
+A third (33%) oppose increased penalties, and 23% neither support nor oppose increased penalties.

-Please note: Percentages may not tally to 100% due to rounding.
+Please note: Percentages may not tally to 100% due to some participants electing they need more information before making a choice.
 Criminal offences vary between each state and territory.